GeoEnergyLab-EPFL/PyFrac/Doc/source/GettingStarted.rst

 Transverse Isotropic Kernel
 ----------------------------
 PyFrac uses a routine written in C++ to evaluate elasticity kernel for the transversely isotropic materials.
-This C++ code is to be compiled and the executable generated before the fracture simulation can be done is transverse isotropic materials.
+This C++ code is to be compiled before the fracture simulation can be done is transverse isotropic materials.
 Use the following steps to generate the executable:

 .. note::